top of page

 As one executive put it, “Abundant intelligence is built on abundant energy.”

-The rise of Small Modular Reactors marks a turning point in aligning energy innovation with the digital economy.
-Challenges remain, but the direction is clear: nuclear power is being reframed as the backbone of AI-driven growth.
+Small Modular Reactors mark a turning point in aligning energy innovation with the digital economy.
+Challenges remain, but the direction is clear: nuclear power is being reframed as a foundational component of AI-driven growth.

-At IHD, we help leaders navigate these transformations—ensuring today’s projects are built to meet the energy demands, and opportunities, of tomorrow.
+At IHD, we help leaders navigate these transitions—ensuring today’s projects are developed to meet the energy demands and opportunities of tomorrow.

 References